JackOfSpade/Text_to_Speech/README.md

 ![alt text](https://i.imgur.com/rvJZdBc.png)

-To use: download and run TextToSpeech.jar in ...\out\artifacts folder.
+To use: download and run TextToSpeech.jar in the /out/artifacts folder.